javaservlets/iotDnaAuthNode/README.md

 8. Click the **Save** button on the canvas (see image above in step #5).

 9. Add the tree node **Queue Reader** to the canvas.
-Fill in the values for a. your message server (note the out of the box value is https://forgerockip.firebaseio.com) and b. the suitable number of minutes (ie, 2) till the message expires
+Fill in the values for a. your message server (see the Queue node outlined above) b. a suitable number of minutes till the message is considered expired and c. the name of the value captured from #6 ("UserAttribute")
 ![image alt text](./images/9.png)

 10. Configure these nodes as shown in this image, and lick the **Save** button on the canvas: